patrickbucher/docs/clean-agile/clean-agile.md

 When adopting Agile, don't spend a lot of time evaluating different frameworks like XP or  Scrum.
-At the end, you'll tweak the framework in a way best fitting your organizations's needs.
+At the end, you'll tweak the framework in a way best fitting your organization's needs.

 Adopt the Circle of Life, especially the technical practices in the innermost circle.
-Without those, the code will degrage, and the Agile practices in the two outer rings will make a mess of everything very quickly.
+Without those, the code will degrade, and the Agile practices in the two outer rings will make a mess of everything very quickly.

 ## Transformation